 - 11. Continued to implement cost savings measures to address revenue reduction to the unrestricted gas tax due to COVID-19.
-Implemented short term steps to reduce the potential for future budget shortfalls by reducing expenditures and by increasing available reimbursement for disaster repairs.
-Developed medium and long-term cost cutting measures for current and future fiscal years.
+Implemented short-term steps to reduce the potential for future budget shortfalls by reducing expenditures and by increasing available reimbursement for disaster repairs.
+Developed medium- and long-term cost cutting measures for current and future fiscal years.
 Continued to follow up and monitor significant operations and maintenance programs to measure success in cost savings measures. - 12.
-In October 2020, Public Works obtained Board approval to exchange \$950,813 from Los Angeles County's annual apportionment of federal transportation funds for an equivalent amount in State transportation funds.
+Processed an agreement with Caltrans to exchange \$950,813 from Los Angeles County's annual apportionment of federal transportation funds for an equivalent amount in State transportation funds.
 This action relieves the County of complying with costly and lengthy federal approval processes and enables a more cost-effective use of funds on transportation projects.
-The County received the State Transportation funds in January 2021. - 13.
-Supported the recovery efforts for Disaster Areas impacted by the Woolsey and Creek Fires. - Continued coordination efforts for disaster recovery funding through Federal Highway Administration, Federal Emergency Management Agency, (FEMA) and California Office of Emergency Services.
-The total damages to Public Works infrastructure related to fires impacting the County and subsequent rainstorms is currently estimated at \$102 million, which includes \$78 million related to transportation infrastructure. - 14.
+The agreement was approved by the Board in August 2021.
+We expect to receive the funds by November 2021. - 13.
+Supported the recovery efforts for Disaster Areas impacted by the Woolsey and Creek Fires. - Continued coordination efforts for disaster recovery funding through Federal Highway Administration, Federal Emergency Management Agency (FEMA), and California Office of Emergency Services.
+The total damages to Public Works' infrastructure related to fires impacting the County and subsequent rainstorms is currently estimated at \$99 million, which includes \$77 million related to transportation infrastructure. - 14.
 Coordinated, compiled documentation, and submitted to Office of Emergency Management approximately \$10.6 million in completed FEMA eligible Public Works projects related to the 2018 Woolsey Fire, of which approximately \$5.9 million was fronted by transportation funds.
 FEMA reviewed and approved \$5.4 million of eligible project submittals to date. - 15.
-Coordinated and submitted extensive cost reporting and documentation to the LA County Office of Emergency Management for COVID-19 disaster recovery funding through the Coronavirus Aid, Relief, and Economic Security (CARES) Act, FEMA, and California Office of Emergency Services.

-The total Public Works expenditures on COVID-19 is approximately \$15.6 million, which includes approximately \$120,000 from the Road Fund.
+Coordinated and submitted extensive cost reporting and documentation to the LA County Office of Emergency Management for COVID-19 disaster recovery funding through the Coronavirus Aid, Relief, and Economic Security (CARES) Act, FEMA, and Cal OES. - 16.
+The total Public Works expenditures on COVID-19 is approximately \$20.9 million, which includes approximately \$120,000 from the Road Fund.
 Since the County received funding up front from CARES and FEMA, documentation is required to be submitted on a monthly basis.
-Public Works continued to compile and submit cost documentation while the CEO determines how remaining CARES funding will be allocated to County Departments.

-Started compiling the FY 2021-22 list of proposed road infrastructure and safety projects to be financed with Road Maintenance and Rehabilitation Account Funds under Senate Bill 1.
-The project list will be vetted with each of the Board offices prior to submitting for Board approval in June 2021.
+Public Works continued to compile and submit cost documentation while the CEO determines how remaining CARES funding will be allocated to County departments.
+A new major project was set up in July 2021 for the American Rescue Plan Act funding. - 17.
+Compiled the FY 2021-22 list of proposed road infrastructure and safety projects to be financed with RMRA Funds under SB 1.
+The project list was approved by the Board in June 2021 and submitted to the State. - 18.
+Began processing an agreement to replace the existing Master Agreement with Caltrans for State transportation funds administered by Caltrans' Division of Local Assistance.
+Caltrans requires local agencies to execute a new Master Agreement to update the responsibilities of both parties in accordance with current State requirements and procedures upon award of new state transportation funds.
+Public Works is executing the Master Agreement in advance to minimize delays in receiving reimbursement for new projects.
+The Master Agreement is tentatively scheduled to be presented to the Board for approval in December 2021. - 19.
+Continued coordination with Metro to support their countywide implementation of 11 regional light rail transportation projects that impact Los Angeles County Flood Control District and County roadway facilities.
+Metro's light rail projects may require the relocation or modification of storm drain facilities, roadway infrastructure and have even triggered the relocation of a historical veterans mural.